Project Director

 Adelynn-Renee Roces, Field Assistant (2019), Currently an undergrad at Northern Arizona University.

-Moñeka de Oro, Biologist (2019), Currently a biologist on Guam.
+Moñeka de Oro, Biologist (2019), Currently with the Micronesia Climate Change Alliance.

 2018